 Feeling creative?
 Why not experiment with the recipe and sub out the chicken for fish and shellfish.
 You could try adding in sliced leeks to the recipe (the white part of leeks is the juiciest).
 If the recipe is too liquid for your taste, maybe some added cornstarch or flour could be used to get a thicker sauce.

 There’s also a beer-based variant which is yummy.
-Simply replace part of the stock with a Belgian beer of your choosing – something rich and malty will do wonders with the rich flavors.
+Simply replace part of the stock with a Belgian beer of your choosing – rich and malty will do wonders with the rich flavors.

 This recipe is for a simple waterzooi that will put a smile on your face and not consume too much time and effort!
 It should take around 40 minutes from start to finish, and you can always make a double batch and save half for the following day.

-It’s important not to scrimp on the meat – for best results, use a good quality chicken like a black-leg or free-range type.
+It’s important not to scrimp on the meat – for best results, use a good quality chicken breast like a black-leg or free-range type.

-Ingredients
+Ingredients for Waterzooi

 For 4 persons